tanyipeng834/tanyipeng834/README.md

-- 🔭 I’m currently working on **becoming a competent Cloud/Devops Engineer**
+- 🔭 I’m currently working on **becoming a competent DevSecOps  Engineer**

-- 🌱 I’m currently learning **Terraform and Data Structure and Algorithms**
+- 🌱 I’m currently learning **C Programming for Systems Programming **

-- 👯 I’m looking to collaborate on **building scalable and reliable systems on the Cloud**
+- 👯 I’m looking to collaborate on **building scalable,reliable and secure systems on the Cloud**

 - 👨‍💻 All of my projects are available at [https://yipeng-portfolio.vercel.app/](https://yipeng-portfolio.vercel.app/)